-Discover a flavour of the Scottish Highlands with a great tour of scenery and ancient history that includes Urquhart Castle, Culloden Battlefield, Clava Cairns and finish with a ‘dram’ of Scotch Malt Whisky!
+Discover a 'whisky tinged' flavour of the Scottish Highlands with a great tour of scenery and ancient history that includes Urquhart Castle, Loch Ness, Culloden Battlefield, Clava Cairns and finish with a ‘dram’ of Scotch Malt Whisky!

-We then journey back to Culloden Battlefield where we explore the bloody history surrounding Bonnie Prince Charlie and the Jacobites.
-The excellent interactive visitors centre sets the scene of this decisive battle along with the Jacobite campaign before you embark on a poignant walk through the Culloden field.
+We then journey back towards Culloden Battlefield where you explore the dramatic history surrounding Bonnie Prince Charlie and the Jacobite campaign through 1745-46.
+The excellent interactive visitors centre sets the scene of this decisive battle along with the Jacobite story before you embark on a poignant walk through Culloden field.

 Next stop is a visit to Benromach, the smallest working whisky distillery in Speyside, situated in the scenic town of Forres.
 At Benromach Distillery their small group of guides will make you feel like part of the family as you take a 1 hour tour to discover the secrets behind one of Scotland’s best export and finish the tour off with a dram or two.

 Our return journey to Inverness includes a short stop at the Pictish Sueno’s stone.
 This decorated standing stone is around 1200 years old and is a stunning example of the skills of the ancient people of this region - the Picts.